philrawlings/AspNetCore-Handlebars/README.md

 ## Limitations

-* All partial views must be uniquely named, regarless of which folder they are in.
+* All partial views must be uniquely named, regardless of which folder they are in.
 It is recommended that shared partials are stored in Views/Shared/Partials.
 More specific partials can be stored in Views/{Controller-Name}/Partials but should be named {controller-name}-{partial-name}.hbs.
 This is due to the fact that handlebars.net loads all partials globally, keyed by a name.
 Therefore, the view engine loads all partials at startup and throws an exception if there are any duplicates.

 * Only data passed to a view as a model is currently supported.
 Therefore, items added to the ViewBag are not accessible.